Trader Joe’s DETROIT STYLE UNCURED PEPPERONI PIZZA

 Cooking: The box has instructions for cooking the meatballs in the oven (at 400 for 15-20 minutes) as well as for Air Fryer (at 400 for 10-15 mins)

-I find it odd they don’t say anything about what I would call the traditional grandma way: Brown them up, then simmer in a pot of tomato sauce.
-You can just put them into the sauce without browning, which is the way my mom used to make meatballs.
-Yes it its a little more work to brown them, but I do like the flavor you get with browning.
+Its a little more work and mess to brown them, but I do like the flavor you get with browning.
 Plus you can get that tasty “fond” left in the bottom of the pan which will add a lot of flavor once you deglaze that and add that into your meat sauce.

-Sauce: You could use TJ’s very decent $1.99 jar of tomato basil MARINARA sauce (24 oz).
-Or for a bigger batch get two jars.
-Again, I would suggest the traditional brown and simmer method but thats your call if you want to bake these or Air Fry them and add sauce later depending on how you are serving the meatballs.
+Sauce: As you choose.
+You could use TJ’s very decent $1.99 jar of tomato basil MARINARA sauce (24 oz).
+Or for a bigger batch use two jars.
+Again, I would suggest the traditional browning and simmer method but thats your call if you want to bake these or Air Fry them and add sauce later depending on how you are serving the meatballs.

 If you want something really special for your sauce you could level up and use that $5 jar of TJ’s superb CARO SUGO sauce!